Study smarter with Fiveable

 Why This Matters

 Cubism represents one of the most radical breaks from traditional Western art, and understanding its pioneers means grasping how modern art fundamentally redefined representation.
-You're being tested not just on who painted what, but on the conceptual shifts these artists introduced—the rejection of single-point perspective, the flattening of pictorial space, and the idea that an object could be shown from multiple viewpoints simultaneously.
+You're being tested not just on who painted what, but on the conceptual shifts these artists introduced: the rejection of single-point perspective, the flattening of pictorial space, and the idea that an object could be shown from multiple viewpoints simultaneously.
 These concepts connect directly to broader course themes about modernism, abstraction, and the relationship between art and industrial society.

 The Founders: Analytical Cubism's Architects

-Analytical Cubism (roughly 1908–1912) broke objects into geometric facets viewed from multiple angles, using muted, nearly monochromatic palettes to emphasize structure over color.
-These two artists worked so closely that their paintings from this period are sometimes nearly indistinguishable.
+Analytical Cubism (roughly 1908โ€“1912) broke objects into geometric facets viewed from multiple angles, using muted, nearly monochromatic palettes to emphasize structure over color.
+Picasso and Braque worked so closely during this period that their paintings are sometimes nearly indistinguishable.

 Pablo Picasso